krz8/accretions/README.md

 - Bags (Multisets): A simple un-ordered collection of items.

-- Ternary Search Tries: A really nice data structure somewhere between hash tables and search trees.
+- Ternary Search Trees: A really nice data structure somewhere between hash tables and tries.
 Both performance and speed is comparable to hash tables, but they have unique properties much like indexed tries without the space overhead (e.g., you can store Unicode strings in them without wasting memory).
 They are ideal for managing dictionaries to implement sound-alike words and partial matches (as in auto-correct applications).

 - Red-Black Trees